 “…these poems remind us that even in the darkest times, there is light, and there is love.” – Katherine Stansfield

 Inhale/Exile is currently half-price in our bank holiday summer sale.
 Buy before midnight on Monday 30th August and get your copy for just £4.99!
 Buy now.

 This week’s Friday Poem is ‘The Glorious Fellowship of Migraineurs’ by Polly Atkin from her collection Basic Nest Architecture.
 Polly’s new collection Much With Body is forthcoming this October.

 Polly Atkin’s debut poetry collection, Basic Nest Architecture, is complex, vivid and moving.
 It opens with poems inspired by her home in the Lake District, and the landscape and famous Romantic poets such as Wordsworth and Keats, who have walked there and written about the fells and lakes.
 Nature is a guiding presence, but the author’s personal story, of enduring a little-known and sometimes debilitating illness, is also the backdrop to this striking poetry.
 Formally, this work is more akin to the metaphysical poets in its fervent use of metaphor, in its multiple layers of meaning and in its quest for answers to the most pressing questions of mortality.

 Inspired by the art restorer’s keen eye and by a vivid empathy for people and events, Restorations, is a journey through memory.
 Suffused with colour, inspired by thoughts of people and places, by artefacts and how the passage of time shifts perspectives and erodes surfaces, these poems are beautifully complex explorations, full of curiosity and the adventure of seeing and listening.

-This week’s Friday Poem is ‘Ash’ by Robert Walton from his collection Sax Burglar Blues.
+This week’s Friday Poem is ‘Boasting Sonnet’ by Katrina Naomi from her collection Wild Persistence.